 Interoil's strategy is to grow into a key E&P player in Latin-America through acquisition, exploration, development and operation of its existing reserves and resource base in Colombia and Argentina.
-Interoil is of the opinion that it has a large inventory of drillable prospects with a significant upside potential and has low risk development drilling, workover and gas re-injection targets within the Puli C and Mata Magallanes Oeste licenses and exploration prospects in its exploration licenses.
+Interoil is of the opinion that it has a large inventory of drillable prospects with a significant upside potential and has low risk development drilling, workover and gas re-injection targets within the Puli C, Mata Magallanes Oeste licenses and exploration prospects in its exploration licenses and five exploitation concessions in the province of Santa Cruz.
 As an independent oil & gas exploration and production company, Interoil aims to explore and produce oil & gas in an economically efficient, socially responsible and environmentally acceptable manner, for the benefit of shareholders, employees and co-venturers.
 The Company applies these same standards to activities in all regions in which it operates to satisfy both commercial and ethical requirements and continuously strives to improve performance and to act in accordance with good oilfield practice and high standards of corporate citizenship.